hofstadter-io/cuetorials.com/content/overview/types-and-values.md

 Cue allows you to modify the string delimiters so you can avoid escaping.
 Use any number of `#` on both ends of normal strings

-{{< chromaDouble
+{{< codePane2
-  lhsPath="code/overview/types-and-values/rawstrings.html" lhsTitle="rawstrings.cue"
+  file1="code/overview/types-and-values/rawstrings.html" title1="rawstrings.cue" play1="ture"
-  rhsPath="code/overview/types-and-values/rawstrings-out.html" rhsTitle="cue eval rawstrings.cue"
+  file2="code/overview/types-and-values/rawstrings-out.html" title2="cue eval rawstrings.cue"
 >}}